 STW Sub-Committees for the period 2012-2014.

-The Committee also authorized the establishment of an IMO/IHO Harmonization Group on Data modeling and approved its terms of reference.
+MSC 90 also authorized the establishment of an IMO/IHO Harmonization Group on Data modeling and approved its terms of reference.

-2 MSC 90 noted that COMSAR 16 in relation to the Development of an e-navigation Strategy Implementation Plan endorsed the final draft list of gaps relevant to radio communications and search and rescue and instructed the Secretariat to forward it to both STW 43, for further revision from the training perspective, and NAV 58, for final consideration.
+2 MSC 90 noted that COMSAR 16 in relation to the development of an e-navigation Strategy Implementation Plan endorsed the final draft list of gaps relevant to radio communications and search and rescue and instructed the Secretariat to forward it to both STW 43, for further revision from the training perspective, and NAV 58, for final consideration.

 3 STW 43 noted the comments of its Working Group concerning the Gap Analysis and in particular that: